Steve Nash: Charity

 In 2001, Nash founded the Steve Nash Foundation.
 Through grants to public service and nonprofit entities, the foundation aims to foster health in kids by funding projects that provide services to children affected by poverty, illness, abuse, or neglect, and create opportunities for education, play, and empowerment.
-It focuses its resources on communities in Phoenix, Arizona and British Columbia, Canada, and was given charitable status in 2004.
+It focuses its resources on communities in Arizona and British Columbia, and was given charitable status in 2004.
 The foundation was awarded the Steve Patterson Award for Excellence in Sports Philanthropy in 2008.
 Nash also founded the Jim Jennings Memorial Endowment Fund, established in honour of a volunteer staff member at Santa Clara University who served the basketball team for more than 20 years.

 Elsewhere, Nash sponsors the Steve Nash Youth Basketball League in British Columbia, which has grown over 10,000 participants.
 He also became involved with GuluWalk, a Canadian-operated charitable organization that raises awareness and funds for the war-affected children of northern Uganda.
 In September 2007, Nash and Yao Ming headlined a group of NBA players who travelled to China and played an exhibition game with the Chinese national basketball team.
 The charity event reportedly raised 2.5 million dollars, earmarked for Chinese children in need.

 In May 2006, Nash was named by Time as one of the 100 most influential people in the world.
 In the accompanying write-up by Charles Barkley, Nash was lauded for his unselfishness on the basketball court, and being "just a nice guy" who had paid for a new pediatric cardiology ward in a Paraguayan hospital.
 On 28 December 2007, it was announced that Nash would receive Canada's highest civilian honour, the Order of Canada, and on 3 June 2008, it was announced that Nash would receive a star on Canada's Walk of Fame.
 On 18 September 2009, he was awarded an honorary Doctor of Laws degree from the University of Victoria for his athletic achievements and philanthropic work on the behalf of young people through the Steve Nash Foundation.